cockpit-project/cockpit/src/tls/README.md

 can easily lead to complete privilege escalation across all running and future sessions.

-Right now this does not have any extra features over using cockpit-ws directly (other than better isolation).
-In the future, it will be able to do certificate based client authentication (smart cards, browser-imported certificates, and similar), which greatly aggravates the above security trust issue.
+By isolating the TLS termination and certificate checking from the http processing, and isolating http processing for each client certificate, Cockpit can do certificate based client authentication (smart cards, browser-imported certificates, and similar) in a sufficiently robust manner.
+Any tampering with a `cockpit-ws` process is then unable to affect other sessions and the certificate attestation.

 Design goals
 ------------